Wish you had white sofa covers but not sure how to keep them clean? Here’s how I clean IKEA couch covers, and keep them white with stunning results!

 Sit on blankets

 When I was shopping for the white sofas, I also threw a few IKEA blankets in my shopping cart.
-I figured I could sit on the blankets so the IKEA sofa covers would stay cleaner longer.
+I figured I could sit on the blankets so the new covers would stay cleaner longer.
 Plus, what’s a sofa without a cozy blanket or 2?

 And know what?
 Sitting on blankets does buy time!
 For the most part, I throw a blanket on the sofa I sit on, taking care to cover the armrest I am using.